kubernetes/enhancements/keps/sig-node/3610-env-injection/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->
-As there is no validation for the key value in annotation or configmap, users will get errors util they create a new pod.
+For initial design with annotations, as there is no validation for the key value in annotation or configmap, users will get errors util they create a new pod.
+For API Object, we can validate the key value in the API Object.

 ## Design Details